 If you're not in my newsletter group - why not join?
 You'll get a free checklist of tasks every month!
 Click here for more information.

-So the days have drawn in, the weather has got colder, the wind chill is, well, chilly, and your flock is looking a lot less happy than they did in the balmy days of summer!
+So the days have drawn in, the weather has grown colder, the wind chill is, well, chilly, and your flock is looking a lot less happy than they did in the balmy days of summer!

-This month, the weather is getting colder, windier and wetter.
+But in January, the weather is getting colder, windier and wetter.
 So that's where we'll start.